 Early January 2017 and we were performing Orchestra of Samples in Colombia, in the tropical South American coastal city of Cartagena for a special event organised by the Lux Festival.
 The event was held outdoors in the city’s old harbour with the stage built next to the replica of the 17th Spanish galleon Bucanero – now a floating museum.

 Performing with us were the awesome guitarist Luis Camacho from Cartagena and the incredible percussionist Marlon Marañon, who lives in the capital Bogota, where we’d just flown in from.
-So both the day we arrived and the following morning we took the opportunity to record improvised sessions with the pair for later sampling in the project.
+So both on the day we arrived, and then the following morning, we took the opportunity to record improvised sessions with the pair for sampling in the project.

 Guitarist, composer and arranger Luis Camacho began playing guitar when he was 11, taking things seriously in his early teens with gigs at local rock festivals.
 In 2009 he won the regional Colombian Music Stripe at the Media Torta Festival, the same year he gained his master’s certificate in guitar from Berklee College of Music.

 He’s recorded with Colombian singer/songwriter and Latin Grammy winner Martín Madera and opened for multi-Grammy winning Argentinian rockstar Fito Paez.
 Luis briefly joined Colombian reggae band Alerta Kamarada, performing alongside reggae greats like Inner Circle and Barrington Levy.
 He later formed his own band República Cangrejo before returning to study, completing a Masters Degree again at Berklee College of Music.
 His band released their debut album in 2015 and last year reached the semi-finals of the 2016 International Songwriting Competition!